 The resulting layout, with sample size indicated in each treatment cell (obtained through power calculations that are in Section 4) is illustrated in Figure 1.
 The first two interventions are implemented at the catchment area.
 A total of 112 catchment areas are included in the study.
 Half of these are randomly allocated to the first treatment: all input dealers in 56 catchment areas receive the input dealer training, while input dealers in the remaining 56 catchment areas function as the control for this treatment.
-Data that was collected in three of the study districts indicates that this corresponds to about 160 input dealers in each treatment area.
+Data that was collected in three of the study districts indicates that this corresponds to about 160 input dealers in each treatment arm.
 Orthogonal to the first factor, the second factor is placed, corresponding to the second treatment that is also implemented at the catchment area level.
 Also here, in half of the 112 catchment areas an information clearing house will be implemented, and half of the catchment areas will function as a control for this treatment.

-first treatment exists in both treatment and control groups for the second treatment.
+However, this will be done in such a way that balance with respect to the first treatment exists in both treatment and control groups for the second treatment.
 This means that the treatment group of the second treatment will consist of 28 catchment areas that received the first treatment an 28 catchment areas that function as the control for the first treatment.
 Similarly, for the control catchment areas for the second treatment, half will consist of catchment areas where input dealers received the input dealer training and half of catchment areas where input dealers did not get trained.